N0tT1m/crucible/PROJECT_IDEAS.md

 ---

+# Build priorities

+The full project list below is ~130 components. **Don't build all of them.** Tags on each project below tell you what to do with each:

+- **[SHIPPED]** — already built.
+Don't rewrite.
+- **[BUILD NEXT]** — finishes the bug-bounty / portfolio-grade kit.
+Ship before anything in lower tiers. ~6 components, ~3-4 weeks of evening work.
+- **[WEDGE]** — commercial differentiation.
+Vendors don't cover these well; the ones tagged here are the wedges from the Underserved cells section above.
+  Pick **one** wedge after the kit is done; don't try to do all of them.
+- *(no tag)* — defer.
+Inventory only.
+Build only if a paying engagement asks.

+## The opinionated path

+1. **Finish the kit** (Tier 1, all `[BUILD NEXT]`).
+Adds: variant generation, multi-turn attacks, system-prompt extraction, judge ensemble, cost guardrails.
+   After this you can hunt LLM bug bounties competitively.

+2. **Pick one wedge** from `[WEDGE]` and own it end-to-end:
+   - **Reasoning models (T)** — newest surface, no commercial coverage.
+   - **Alignment faking (U)** — zero OSS, downstream of frontier-lab safety research.
+   - **Adversarial fine-tuning (V)** — provider-disclosure deliverables (Anthropic / OpenAI fine-tune endpoint findings).
+   - **Compliance bench (S5)** — highest $/week.
+Pick this if monetization shape is consultancy or governance SKU.
+   - **Computer-use (M)** — pick this if you want a product, not a service.

+3. **Everything else is opportunistic.** Add a project from the un-tagged list only when a real engagement, bounty, or contract asks for it.
+The list is a menu, not a backlog.

+---

 # Language & Architecture

 This is a **polyglot project at well-defined network boundaries**.
 Most plugins are Python; a small set of network-shaped binaries are Go (or Rust).
 They communicate over HTTP/gRPC, never via shared types or FFI.